Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Step by step guidance

 1. Run the following commands to create an instance of MySQL Flexible server.
 Note that the name of the server must be globally unique, so adjust it accordingly in case the randomly generated name is already in use.
 Keep in mind that the name can contain only lowercase letters, numbers and hyphens.
-In addition, replace the <myadmin-password> placeholder with a complex password and record its value.
+In addition, replace the <sqladmin-password> placeholder with a complex password and record its value.

 MYSQL_SERVER_NAME=mysql-$APPNAME-$UNIQUEID